haleyserr/Project-1/README.md

 Project 1 Team # 1
 # Name of Project

+TASK (Texas Analysis of Skills for Kids)

 > [Live Site](Put the deployed link here once you have it)

 ## Project Summary

-> Describe the problem or mission statement of the project in 2 - 3 sentences.
+> No one likes school!
+The goal of TASK is to make learning fun through interactive games and provide customized education using data analysis.

+Students play games geared towards math, history, and science.

+Teachers are able to view their class roster and students results in a sleek dashboard.

 ## Developers

-- Developer 1: Role
+- Developer 1: Daniel: Role

-  - Portfolio
-  - Github
-  - LinkedIn
+  Game A: Math
+  2nd HTML/CSS/Bootstrap
+  Database/Ajax
+  Libraries/Authentication

-- Developer 2: Role
+- Developer 2: Nathan: Role

-  - Portfolio
-  - Github
-  - LinkedIn
+  Game B: History
+  JQuery
+  2nd Database
+  2nd Dashboard

-- Developer 3: Role
+- Developer 3: Haley: Role

-  - Portfolio
-  - Github
-  - LinkedIn
+  Game C: Science
+  HTML/CSS/Bootstrap
+  Dashboard
+  3rd Database

 ## Animated Gifs/Pictures of App